AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets

-Secondly, we significantly reduced gas costs in \name by proposing a set of design-level mechanisms.
+Secondly, we dramatically reduced gas costs in \name by proposing a set of design-level mechanisms.
 In contrast, no aforementioned related works~\cite{IoTDataBlockchain17, PubChain19, DClaims19, BBox20} tried to do that.
-There were some other works on gas optimization but they focused only on the language-level optimizations.
+While there have been other works focusing on gas optimization, they primarily focused on language-level optimizations.
 Specifically, GASPER~\cite{GASPER17} identified gas-costly smart contract coding patterns and summarized them into two categories, loop-related and useless codes.
 MadMax~\cite{MadMax18} leveraged control- and data-flow analysis of smart contracts' bytecode to detect the gas-related vulnerabilities, including unbounded mass operations, non-isolated external calls, and integer overflows.
-Besides these two detection works, GASOL~\cite{GASOL20} introduced a gas optimization approach by replacing one multiple accesses to the global storage data with several single accesses to the data in local memory.
-An access to the local memory (3 Gas per access) costs much fewer than an access to the storage data (each write access costs 20 Gas in the worst case and 5 Gas in the best case).
-However, such an optimization is still at the code level and designed only for the specific gas-costly pattern.
+Additionally, GASOL~\cite{GASOL20} introduced a gas optimization approach by replacing multiple accesses to the global storage data with several single accesses to the data in local memory.
+Accessing local memory incurs significantly fewer gas costs (3 Gas per access) compared to accessing storage data (each write access costing 20 Gas in the worst case and 5 Gas in the best case).
+However, these optimizations are still limited to the code level and are specifically designed for particular gas-costly patterns.

-Thirdly, no aforementioned related works~\cite{IoTDataBlockchain17, PubChain19, DClaims19, BBox20} mentioned the undistributed problem of IPFS, where IPFS files are cached in other nodes only when the node requests that file.
-Besides our attempt to this problem in \mysec\ref{sec:ipfsdesign}, IPFS designers themselves also tried to address this issue.
-Recently, they have launched Filecoin~\cite{Filecoin}, an incentive token mechanism for encouraging peers in the IPFS network to stay online and take the responsibility to store files.
-However, Filecoin requires users to pay for file storage, and the entire progress of storing 1MB file takes five to ten minutes in the current Filecoin network~\cite{Filecoin}.
+Thirdly, to the best of our knowledge, none of the existing studies on IPFS~\cite{IoTDataBlockchain17, PubChain19, DClaims19, BBox20, DFS20} explicitly mentioned the undistributed problem of IPFS, where IPFS files are cached in other nodes only when the node requests that file.
+In addition to our attempt to this problem in \mysec\ref{sec:ipfsdesign}, the IPFS designers themselves also tried to address this issue.
+Recently, they have launched Filecoin~\cite{Filecoin}, which is an incentive token mechanism aimed at encouraging peers in the IPFS network to remain online and take responsibility for storing files.
+However, Filecoin requires users to pay for file storage, and the process of storing a 1MB file currently takes five to ten minutes in the Filecoin network~\cite{Filecoin}.
 Due to these limitations, we built our own IPFS consortium network that leveraged IPFS gateways and crowdsourced server nodes to periodically backup files.